sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

 ### Job and Dagman objects

 The basic building blocks in PyCondor are the Job and Dagman objects.
-A Job object represents an executable (e.g. a shell command, Python script, etc.) that you would like to run using HTCondor.
-While the Dagman object represents a collection of Job objects to run.
+A Job object represents an executable (e.g. a shell command, Python script, etc.) that you would like to run on an HTCondor cluster.
+While the Dagman object represents a collection of Jobs to be run.

 ```python
 from pycondor import Job, Dagman